Mouth ulcers: Introduction

 Diagnosing many common causes of mouth ulcers, such as oral thrush, cold sores and canker sores, can often be made by the symptoms and the appearance of the mouth ulcers.
 Making a diagnosis of mouth ulcers may also include performing a variety of tests to help to diagnose potential underlying diseases, conditions or disorders, such as oral cancer and leukoplakia.
 Tests can include biopsy of the mouth ulcers.

 A diagnosis of mouth ulcers and their cause can easily be delayed or missed because symptoms of mouth ulcers may be mild or intermittent and for other reasons.
 For information on misdiagnosis, refer to misdiagnosis of mouth ulcers.

 Treatment of mouth ulcers varies based on the underlying cause.
 Some conditions can be easily and successfully treated and cured, while others may require more intensive treatment and may not have an optimal prognosis.
 For more information on treatment, refer to treatment of mouth ulcers. ...more »

 Mouth ulcers: Ulcers in the mouth membranes or oral areas.

 causes, and treatments of Mouth ulcers is available below.

 Treatment of mouth ulcers begins with prevention.
 This includes seeking regular dental care (twice yearly) and maintaining good oral hygiene, such as brushing the teeth at least twice a day and flossing once a day.

-Treatment plans for mouth ulcers are individualized based on the underlying cause, the presence of coexisting diseases, the age and ...more treatments »
+Treatment plans for mouth ulcers are individualized based on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors ...more treatments »

 Mouth ulcers: Misdiagnosis